MicrosoftDocs/azure-dev-docs/articles/ai/gen-ai-concepts-considerations-developers.md

 This pricing model has a significant impact on how you design the user interactions, as well as the amount of pre- and post- processing you add.

-## System versus User prompts
+## System versus user prompts

-Up to this point, we've only talked about "user prompts" – the prompts that comprise the interchange between you and ChatGPT.
+Up to this point, we've only talked about "user prompts" – the prompts that comprise the interchange between a user and ChatGPT.

 OpenAI introduced the "system prompt" (also known as "custom instructions"), which is an over-arching set of instructions that you define and is added to all your chat conversations.
 Think of it as a set of meta instructions you want the LLM to always observe each time you start a new chat session.
 For example, you can set the system prompt to "always respond in the poetic form of haiku."
 From that point on, every new prompt to ChatGPT will result in a haiku containing the answer.